libsolv Heap B.O. in repo_add_solv via negative .solv size

 Vulnerability Analysis

 CVE-2026-9149 can be exploited with network access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
+Public availability of a proof of concept (POC) exploit exists for CVE-2026-9149.
 The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality and integrity, and a high impact on availability.

 Timeline